Frantz Granvorka

-Frantz Granvorka (born 10 March 1976) is a former French volleyball player, a member of France men's national volleyball team in 1996–2007, a participant of the 2004 Olympic Games, a bronze medalist of the 2002 World Championship, a silver medalist of the 2003 European Championship, 1997 French Champion.
+Frantz Granvorka (born 10 March 1976) is a French former volleyball player, a member of France men's national team in 1996–2007, a participant of the 2004 Olympic Games, a bronze medalist of the 2002 World Championship, a silver medalist of the 2003 European Championship, 1997 French Champion.

 Career

 French national team, including Granvorka, achieved bronze medal of the 2002 World Championship.
 Granvorka received individual award for the Best Server of tournament.
-In 2004 he took part in 2004 Olympic Games and his national team of France took 9th place.
+In 2004, he took part in 2004 Olympic Games and his national team of France took 9th place.